kitchenartsandletters/damaged-books-service/README.md

 This section documents the new Bulk Damaged‑Book Creation Wizard initiative and the supporting backend infrastructure.
 It summarizes **what has been completed** and **what remains open**, organized so the README can serve as the project tracker for the next development phase.

+> **Important:** The DBS **never creates canonical products.** The Bulk Creation Wizard assumes the canonical (non‑damaged) product already exists in Shopify.
+The service only creates the corresponding damaged product (with three condition variants) and wires it into Supabase/DBS according to the rules below.

 ---

 ### ✅ Completed (Phase 1)